Best Overall Women's Hardshell Jacket

 Fabric isn't as breathable or as mobile as other jackets

-Read full review: Arc'teryx Theta AR - Women's
+Read review: Arc'teryx Theta AR - Women's

 Best Bang for the Buck